Glycogen: Muscle

-Muscle cell glycogen appears to function as an immediate reserve source of available glucose for muscle cells.
-Other cells that contain small amounts use it locally, as well.
+Muscle glycogen appears to function as a reserve of quickly available phosphorylated glucose, in the form of glucose-1-phosphate, for muscle cells.
+Glycogen contained within skeletal muscle cells are primarily in the form of β particles.
+Other cells that contain small amounts use it locally as well.
 As muscle cells lack glucose-6-phosphatase, which is required to pass glucose into the blood, the glycogen they store is available solely for internal use and is not shared with other cells.
 This is in contrast to liver cells, which, on demand, readily do break down their stored glycogen into glucose and send it through the blood stream as fuel for other organs.